aminathshausan/Stan/README.md

 # Stan
-Introduction to Stan https://danwkenn.github.io/brag-stan-guide/ Bayesian Statistical Modelling guide for the Introduction to Stan programing language workshop which I initiated at QUT
+Introduction to Stan https://danwkenn.github.io/brag-stan-guide/

+A Bayesian Statistical Inference guide using Stan programing language, implemented in R,  which I initiated and co-created at QUT